JayG67/cruise/README.md

 quality-first engineering philosophy
 ```

-where testing, validation, and reliability are treated as core system architecture concerns.
+where testing, validation, deployment reliability, and maintainability are treated as core system architecture concerns.

 ---